jonom/silverstripe-betternavigator/README.md

 Just place **$BetterNavigator** somewhere in your template(s).
 If your website uses caching, make sure BetterNavigator's output is excluded.

 **Access developer tools on a live website**
-You can mark certain CMS users as developers in your site's config, so they can acess developer tools when logged in.
+You can mark certain CMS users as developers in your site's config, so they can access developer tools when logged in.
 Example YAML:

 ```
   BetterNavigator: